-Brenda came from a family oriented in performance.
+Brenda came from a family immersed in the art of performance.
 Her parents were dancers, with her mother being a member of the famous Chocolate Steppers.
 Brenda studied Major Recreation & Physical Education with a Minor in Theatre.
-Aspiring to learn more about creative business development, she graduated at the Institute for Arts Entrepreneurship in 2012.
+Aspiring to learn more about creative business development, she graduated from the Institute for Arts Entrepreneurship in 2012.

-Leveraging her legacy, education, training, advocacy for the arts and educational outreach on positive aging, Brenda founded Seniors Tap: The Hoofers Club in 2007.
+Leveraging her legacy, education, training, advocacy for the arts, and educational outreach on positive aging, Brenda founded Seniors Tap: The Hoofers Club in 2007.
 Seniors Tap encourages positive aging via a chair tap program designed to preserve the cultural heritage of Tap Dance and its music while providing fun and fitness to today’s seniors.
-The program now has four sites, in Englewood, Hamilton Park, Richton Park and South Chicago.
+The program now has four sites, in Englewood, Hamilton Park, Central West, and South Chicago.

 Being full of ideas, Brenda continues to expand her community outreach.
 She also developed a Dance Therapy program that utilizes the therapeutic use of movement to improve the mental and physical wellbeing of a person.
 It focuses on the connection between the mind and body to promote health and healing.